 What Is Nursing Home Abuse?

 Nursing home abuse occurs when caretakers harm residents of long-term care facilities.
-Both intentional and unintentional harm may be considered abuse.
-It can result in trauma, medical emergencies, and even death.
+Both intentional and unintentional harm may be considered elder abuse in nursing homes.
+This abuse can result in trauma, medical emergencies, and even death.

-Sadly, nursing home abuse is a prevalent problem due to issues like understaffing, improper training, and burnout.
-All of these factors can cause nursing home staff members to take out their frustrations on the very people they’re supposed to care for.
+Sadly, nursing home abuse is prevalent due to understaffing, improper training, and staff burnout.
+These factors can cause staff members to take out their anger on the people they should care for.
+It may also prevent them from responding to urgent situations like falls or strokes.

 Fortunately, there are steps you can take if your loved one has suffered from nursing home abuse.
 First, you can help keep them safe by reporting the abuse to proper authorities, like the local police or your state’s Adult Protective Services (APS) division.